-Agriculture, forestry, recreational open space, and conservation.
+Agriculture, forestry, marine related industry, recreational open space, and conservation.

-Single dwelling, veterinary, outdoor market, outdoor assembly, general industry, , mineral working, recreational open space, cemetery, animal, utilities (see condition); and antenna.
+Single dwelling, veterinary, outdoor market, outdoor assembly, light industry, mineral working, recreational open space, cemetery, animal, utilities (see condition); transportation and antenna.

 CONDITIONS FOR RURAL ZONE

 The discretionary use classes listed in the table may be permitted at the discretion of the Council provided that they are complementary to uses within the permitted use classes or that their development will not inhibit or prejudice the existence or the development of such uses.